nunzayin/dotfiles/README.md

 ## `sync.sh`

 This is a config files synchronization script.
-It performs copying all the dotfiles from the repo to the homedir fully preserving file hierarchy.
+It utilizes GNU Stow to symlink config files to the ones in repo.

 ### Usage

+> [!WARNING]
+> This script will overwrite existing config files.

 ```bash
 $ /path/to/dotfiles/sync.sh